Abbie-Bowen/Math-Four-In-A-Row/README.md

 Plans for future additions:
 1. Add a math problem at the beginning of each player's turn.
-    Part A) If they answer the math problem correctly, they get to take their turn dropping their token.
-If they answer incorrectly, they would see a button that says, "Want another try?" that they can click to try another math problem.
-If they answer incorrectly twice in a row, the turn would switch to the other player.
-    Part B) Allow players to select addition, subtraction, multiplication, and division using a button at the Start Game button overlay.
+  & Allow players to select addition, subtraction, multiplication, and
+    division using a button at the Start Game button overlay.

+2. At the same overlay when the player selects the math type, allow user to type a username.

-2. Add a button to reset the game board when the game is over.
+3. Add a button to reset the game board when the game is over.
 Add a score keeper to track number of winning games.